Monday thru Friday . 8:00 AM - 5:00 PM EST

-More responsibility for decision and buying power will be placed on employees.
+More responsibility for decision and buying power is placed on employees.

 Defined contribution is a way for employers to control the amount they pay toward benefits.
 Through this option, employees receive an account credited by the employer for insurance.
 It’s like an allowance for the employee to spend on the health care they choose.
 If the employee wants more robust coverage than their employer’s contribution can cover, the employee can choose to pay the remaining portion of the bill.

 Consumerization of health care is not new – it’s a much broader trend.
 The reality is that with or without exchanges, individuals will continue to make more and more decisions when it comes to their health.
 Still, the emergence of exchanges is a game-changing shift in benefits delivery, in which everything, from how employers offer insurance to the way employees protect their health and well-being, is quickly and fundamentally changing.
-What’s more – individuals may not be prepared.
-The 2015 Aflac WorkForces Report found that nearly half of employees (48 percent) think they will have difficulty managing their health care coverage decisions because they already have trouble saving and sticking to a budget today.1
+What’s more – individuals may not be prepared, in fact 65 percent of employees would be able to pay less than $1,000 for out-of-pocket expenses if an unexpected serious illness or accident occurred today.1

 Private exchanges are changing how insurance is bought, sold and considered, which may mean important shifts for employers and the benefits they provide their workforce.
-These changes, along with the many shifts resulting from health care reform, are already taking effect.
 As employers consider private exchange options, it’s important to remember that employees continue to look to their employer to understand changes to their benefits.
 Employers should consider how a private exchange can help maximize their benefit delivery, as well as the resources and support the exchange offers to help equip and inform employees to make more informed benefits decisions.

 This material is intended to provide general information about an evolving topic and does not constitute legal, tax or accounting advice regarding any specific situation.
 Aflac cannot anticipate all the facts that a particular employer or individual will have to consider in their benefits decision-making process.
 We strongly encourage readers to discuss their HCR situations with their advisors to determine the actions they need to take or to visit healthcare.gov (which may also be contacted at 1-800-318-2596) for additional information.